hnieto/TuioImageViewer/README.md

 ## Gestures

-Each finger will be marked on the screen as a Red circle.
-A maximum of 3 fingers will be detected with all others being ignored.
+A maximum of 3 fingers will be detected by the program.
+Only the first finger will be marked by a red circle.
+The second and third fingers will be detected but just not displayed.

 **Select Picture:** Hover over image using 1 finger for 1 second
 **Move Picture:** 1 finger drag